J-Curragh/Dotfiles/README.md

-# Dotfiles for my Linux systems.
+# Dotfiles for my Unix systems.

 Use the branches to switch between system dotfiles.